 In 2007, Skagit County realized a broader spectrum of representatives was needed in updating the Skagit River CFHMP.
-Staff began implementing steps towards reestablishing the Flood Control Zone District (FCZD), which was originally created in 1970.
+Staff began implementing steps towards reestablishing the Flood Control Zone District (FCZD), which was created in 1970.
 By November of 2007, the FCZD became the official mechanism by which stakeholders could provide information and recommendations to the BCC.
-With this change, came the dissolution of the FCC.

 The FCZD is made up of four committees: one advisory and three technical.
-The BCC, or FCZD Board of Supervisors, oversees the FCZD Advisory Committee (AC) and County
+The BCC, or FCZD Board of Supervisors oversees the FCZD Advisory Committee (AC) and County Engineer.
+The FCZD AC oversees the Dike and Drainage Districts Technical Committee

-Engineer.
-The FCZD AC oversees the Dike and Drainage Districts Technical Committee (DDTC), Environmental Technical Committee (ETC), and Land Use Technical Committee (LUTC).
+(DDTC), Environmental Technical Committee (ETC), and Land Use Technical Committee (LUTC).
 In turn, the County Engineer oversees county staff and consultants.